jthistle/personality-web/README.md

 (TODO: make a script)

+1. Start the GraphQL server at src/server.js

+2. Start the game manager at src/gameManager.js

+3. Start the react server with `yarn`

 ## Contribution

 Since this is a closed project, I am unfortunately not allowed to accept contributions.
 Feel free, however